-

 Dr Oystein Tronstad

-Project Lead, ICU of the Future
+Project Manager, ICU of the Future

 Lead, Clinical Research